zyx287/zyx287.github.io/_pages/cv.md

 {% include base_path %}

-* Bachelor of Science in Biomedical Science and Bachelor of Engineering in Computer Science, Shanghai Jiao Tong University, 2024
+* Bachelor of Science in _Biomedical Science_ and Bachelor of Engineering in _Computer Science_, Shanghai Jiao Tong University, 2024